Optical fibres with memory effects and their quantum communication capacities: Analysis of the Delocalised Interaction Model

-In this section we formulate a novel model of optical fibre with memory effects that we dub "Delocalised Interaction Model" (DIM).
+In this section, we will conduct a thorough and self-contained examination of the "Delocalised Interaction Model" (DIM), introduced above in Section~\ref{Section_DIM} in order to describe optical fibres with memory effects.

 Consider an optical fibre with length $L$ and transmissivity $\lambda$.
 We can imagine the optical fibre as a composition of $M\in\N$ infinitesimal optical fibres, each with length $L/M$ and transmissivity $\lambda^{1/M}$ with $M\rightarrow\infty$.
 The signals transmitted by Alice, which propagate through the optical fibre, are single-mode of electromagnetic radiation with a definite frequency and polarisation.
 To model the noise affecting each signal, we employ the following approach.
 For all $j=1,2,\ldots,M$, the $j$th infinitesimal optical fibre is represented as a beam splitter with transmissivity $\lambda^{1/M}$ that interacts with a single-mode environment denoted as $E_1^{(j)}$.
 Additionally, each environment $E_1^{(j)}$ is influenced by both the output signal of the composition of the first $(j-1)$ infinitesimal optical fibres via the beam splitter interaction $U_{\lambda^{1/M}}$, and a remote reservoir $R_j$.
 The remote reservoir solely interacts with $E_1^{(j)}$ and attempts to reset its state to $\tau_\nu$ through a thermalisation process, as illustrated in Fig.~\ref{fig:new_model}.

 We describe the thermalisation process caused by the reservoir $R_j$ on the environment $E_1^{(j)}$ as a thermal attenuator $\mathcal{E}_{\mu,\nu}$ with transmissivity $\mu\in[0,1]$ and thermal noise $\nu\ge0$.
 The transmissivity $\mu$ serves as a \emph{memory parameter} that relates to the time interval $\delta t$ between consecutive signals from Alice and the characteristic thermalisation time $t_E$.
 Specifically, we can define $\mu\coloneqq \exp(-\delta t/t_E)$ as a possible relationship between these quantities.